 I am a doctor and used to work on a Scottish island in 1991.
 Occasionally there would be a wound that over-granulated - this means that there was some 'proud flesh' that developed, usually dusky purple red and bled easily.
 My boss would tell one of the nurses to use the 'blue stone' which was a large crystal of copper sulphate in a jar.

 The crystal was rubbed over the tissue on the wound and the tissue would change to a brownish colour.
 The crystal was then washed and left to dry for the next time. being very soluble, a small quantity of the copper sulphate would have dissolved onto the tissue.
 Within a few treatments the over-granulation would shrink and the wound healed very well.

 Naturally, this goes against most modern infection control procedures and 'single use' policy and I do not know of any work to study the ultimate safety of it being used in this way, but I wanted to share with you my experience of the blue stone in fairly modern times.

 January 28, 2013

 Hi Dr. Sim.
-I read about this treatment in "Cutting for Stone" [link is to product info at Amazon], a wonderful medical novel by Abraham Verghese about twin brother surgeons practicing in Addis Ababa.
-Apparently you are not alone in finding that it works.
+I read about that treatment in "Cutting for Stone" [link is to product info at Amazon], a wonderful medical novel by Dr. Abraham Verghese about twin brother surgeons practicing in Addis Ababa.
+Apparently you are not alone in finding that it worked.

 May 11, 2010